Raknoche/Raknoche.github.io/_posts/2016-10-10-Time-Series-Analysis.md

 # <a name="wolds"></a> Wold's Theorem of Decomposition

-[Wold's theorem of decomposition](https://en.wikipedia.org/wiki/Wold%27s_theorem) states that any stationary process can be decomposed into a deterministic component and a indeterministic, stochastic component.
+[Wold's theorem of decomposition](https://en.wikipedia.org/wiki/Wold%27s_theorem) states that any stationary process can be decomposed into a deterministic component and an indeterministic, stochastic component.
 Mathematically, this is written as

 $$ x_{t}=\eta _{t}+\sum_{j=0}^{\infty }\theta_{j}\epsilon _{t-j} $$

 where $$x_t$$ is the value of the time series at time $$t$$, and $$\epsilon_{t-j}$$ term is the error of the model at the prior $$x_{t-j}$$ measurement.
 The first term on the right ($$\eta_t$$), is the deterministic component of the time series, and represents a perfectly predictable behavior based on past observations on $$x_t$$ alone.
-This resembles a autoregressive model, and will be discussed in [Section 3](#AR).
+This resembles an autoregressive model, and will be discussed in [Section 3](#AR).
 The second term on the right represents the indeterministic component of the series.
 It is a linear combination of past errors of the model due to random white noise, and represents a component of the time series that is impossible to predict perfectly.
 This resembles a moving average model, and will be discussed in section [Section 4](#MA).

 Wold's theorem of decomposition motivates what is known as an autoregressive moving average (ARMA) model for stationary time series analysis.
 In the next two sections we'll discuss the autoregressive (AR) and moving average (MA) terms separately, before detailing the full ARMA model in section [Section 5](#ARMA).